 Pictured here is more of that special light.
 This photo is from the harbour area in Galway.
 Check out those colorful seaside homes soaking in the last rays of daylight!
 I spent a lot of time walking in this area as the harbor and bay are fantastic places to walk.

 This photo is one of those chance moments of being at the right place at the right time.
-I was walking on the causeway to Mutton Island on a beautiful day when I looked over my shoulder and saw the clouds had parted just right to allow this one piercing beam of light to hit the bay.
-The bright golden glow begged to be photographed.
-I still feel a little awe struck looking at this picture.
+I was walking on the causeway to Mutton Island on a beautiful day when I looked over my shoulder and saw the clouds had this great warm pink and gold light bathing them and reflecting in the waters below.
+This beautiful scene begged to be captured.
+Isn’t it a gorgeous view of Galway Bay?

 And this picture is more of the natural beauty around Galway – this is a bend in the River Corrib just above the Salmon Weir.
 There’s something about this that’s strikingly simple.
 There are so few colors and lines in this photo, but the reflection of the clouds in the river is what truly makes this picture for me.